One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Experimental evaluation

 \textbf{Metrics.} Given the classification nature of both our objectives, we use the F1-score as the metric for~query answer classification and retrieval (see \Cref{app:dataset_evaluation_methodology} for details).
 In QAR, we mark a~positive solution as correct only if the returned assignment is an answer to the input query.
-In~contrast to~the~CQA evaluation, we do not distinguish between easy and hard answers, since the~task of~efficiently answering queries with advanced structural complexity, even admitting answers in~the~observable knowledge graph, is not trivial.
+In~contrast to~the~CQA evaluation, we also include easy answer (instances), since the~task of~efficiently answering queries with advanced structural complexity, even admitting answers in~the~observable knowledge graph, is not trivial.
+The code can be found in \href{https://github.com/kolejnyy/ANYCQ}{this GitHub repository}.